LeaKaftan/leakaftan/content/research/index.md

 "The rebel you love to hate: A Cross-National Survey Experiment", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil

 "Challenging the Challengers.
-Do Intra-Party Divisions Help Parties Fight Electoral Threats from New Parties?"" , together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil
+Do Intra-Party Divisions Help Parties Fight Electoral Threats from New Parties?", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil

 ### Further work in progress